stephenturner/oneliners/README.md

     seqtk trimfq -b 5 -e 10 in.fa > out.fa

-Untangle a FASTQ file.
+Untangle an interleaved paired-end FASTQ file.
 If a FASTQ file has paired-end reads intermingled, and you want to separate them into separate /1 and /2 files, and assuming the /1 reads precede the /2 reads:

-    seqtk seq -l0 tangled.fq | gawk '{if ((NR-1) % 8 < 4) print >> "separate_1.fq"; else print >> "separate_2.fq"}'
+    seqtk seq -l0 interleaved.fq | awk '{if ((NR-1) % 8 < 4) print >> "deinterleaved_1.fq"; else print >> "deinterleaved_2.fq"}'

 ## GFF3 Annotations